Skip to content

 Constant Notes

-AUDIT_KIND_AGENT_REGISTERED Records agent_id, name, owner.
+AUDIT_KIND_AGENT_REGISTERED Records agent_id, name.

-AUDIT_KIND_AGENT_UNREGISTERED Records agent_id.
+AUDIT_KIND_AGENT_UNREGISTERED Records agent_id, name.

-AUDIT_KIND_RESUME_SET Records the source: RESUME_SOURCE_TENANT or RESUME_SOURCE_OBSERVED.
+AUDIT_KIND_RESUME_SET Records the source: RESUME_SOURCE_TENANT (a set_resume call) or RESUME_SOURCE_OBSERVED (a record_observation).

 AUDIT_KIND_SKILL_SET Records updated skill markdown.